 - 1. Debate (group work) or a game review video (individual work) - 2.
-Timed writing: writing a letter of complaint - 3.
-Process writing: film review - 4.
-Timed reading based on a technology related text - 5.
+Process writing: film review - 3.
+Timed reading based on a technology related text - 4.
 Timed listening and integrated skills

 Novel Study: Dystopia vs. Utopia

 A study and analysis of dystopian and utopian literature, with a particular focus on the discussion of theme, plot, characterisation and writing style.